Joot

 Joot: Are You Ready is a 2003 Indian Tamil-language masala film directed by Azhagam Perumal, starring Srikanth and Meera Jasmine with Vivek, FEFSI Vijayan and Murali in supporting roles.
 The film was released on 19 December 2003.

 Plot

-From a small rural village, Eashwaran goes to the bigger city of Chennai with his father, seeking medicine to treat an illness.
-While in town, they live at the home of Eashwaran's brother, who is caught up in a dangerous web of corruption involving a thug called Aditya.
+From a small rural village, Eashwaran goes to a big city, Chennai, with his father, seeking medicine to treat an illness.
+While in town, they live at the home of Eashwaran's brother, who is caught up in a dangerous web of corruption involving a thug named Aditya.
 As Aditya continues to head dirty deals with local officials, Eashwaran is in over his head and may need his brother's help.